Are you a new mom looking to strengthen your core and regain your pre-pregnancy abs?

-Is It OK / Safe To Do Ab Workouts Postpartum?
+Is It Okay / Safe To Do Ab Workouts Postpartum?

 Yes, it is safe to do ab workouts after pregnancy.
 However, it is important that you take your time and listen to your body.